allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 Let’s start analyzing this query from the bottom up.

-The expression `2020 OR 2021` is a little gem which looks innocent but is actually quite expensive.
+The expression `2020 OR 2021` is a little gem that looks innocent, but is actually quite expensive.
 As you remember, the cost of an OR operation is proportional to the sum of the sizes of input lists.
 The lists of books published in a year are probably quite long, so the cost of merging two will be quite high.
 As a bonus, we get an even longer list as a result and this long list will take part in any computations that follow.
 So here are the takeaways:
 * OR operations are costly,